privaltr/terraform-kubernetes-local-cluster/README.md

 # Manage a local kind cluster
 This module will spin you up a local kind cluster that is provisioned closer to a "real" cluster.
-It includes an ingress controller, loadbalancer, certificates, and an image registry.
+It includes an ingress controller, loadbalancer, certificates, vault, and an image registry.

 Make sure you have [kind](https://kind.sigs.k8s.io/) installed.